eahrold/AllTheThings/reviews/svelte-native.md

 ### Major Con

 NativeScripts HMR is bad.
 It's really unreliable.
 And gets hung often.
-There's also not force relaod command like you have in RN.
-You have to toally rebuild the NativeScript app after your HMR hangs.
+There's also not force reload command like you have in RN.
+You have to totally rebuild the NativeScript app after your HMR hangs.
 Plus the stack trace is absolutely useless in NS, it doesn't even tell you remotely where the code is incorrect.